mynodebtc/mynode_docs/docs/lightning/restore.md

 # Restore Lightning Wallet

-If you already have a Lighting Wallet and want to restore it, you can do so via the myNode interface.
+If you already have a Lighting Wallet and want to restore it, you can do so via the MyNode interface.

 **Note:** You will only see the options to create or restore a wallet if no wallet exists.
 If a wallet has been created, you will first need to delete the Lightning wallet via the settings page before it can be restored.

 ## Restoring a Lightning Wallet

-First, click on Create Wallet under the Lightning app on the myNode home page.
+First, click on Create Wallet under the Lightning app on the MyNode home page.

 Then, click on "Restore Wallet from Seed" on the Lightning page.